-Each article needs to be submitted to firstname.lastname@example.org on the 20th of the preceding month (eg an article for June should be submitted by 20th May).
-The newsletter will go out on the 5th of each month to our subscribers and will be uploaded on our website and our social media will direct to it.
+Each article needs to be submitted to firstname.lastname@example.org by the stated submission date.
+The newsletter will be sent to our subscribers and will be uploaded on our website and our social media will direct to it.

 All submissions should be between 400-700 words.
 They can be written in the first person where appropriate.
 They will be edited for content to ensure suitability.
 Please ensure they are verified with source if it contains factual content.
 If the topic is personal then please ensure that you have been mindful of others where appropriate and ensure your account is as accurate as possible.
 Articles submitted will be chosen at the discretion of the editor.
 Please also be sure to include a photo and your name as you would like to be credited (title / position etc if applicable)